A Definition of Continual Reinforcement Learning: Agent Operators: Generates and Reaches

 \end{definition}

-Thus, any choice of $\learnrules$ together with a basis $\agentsbasis$ induces a family of agent sets whose elements can be understood as switching between base behaviors according to the rules prescribed by $\learnrules$.
+Thus, any choice of $\learnrules$ together with a basis $\agentsbasis$ induces a family of agent sets whose elements can be understood as switching between the basis according to the rules prescribed by $\learnrules$.
 We then say that a basis \textit{generates} an agent set in an environment if there exists a set of learning rules that switches between the basis elements to produce the agent set.